Predictability is a game-changing factor in sales.

 - LinkedIn.
 The odds are that all your leads are on the world’s biggest social media network for professionals.
 This channel is a gold mine of information, as most companies regularly post updates and news that can come in handy.
 You can also find all the details about their decision-making structure, employees, and latest ventures.

 - Competitor intelligence.
 Spying on your competition and keeping an eye on their marketing and sales initiatives can tell you a lot about what works and what doesn’t.
 This way, you can identify their strengths and weaknesses and find a way to outperform them.
-For example, you can use social listening tools to check what their customers talk about them, analyze the content on their website, evaluate their email marketing, check their pricing, and perform competitive SEO analysis.
+For example, you can use social listening tools to check what their customers talk about them, analyze the content on their website, evaluate their email marketing, and check their pricing.
+Enhance your campaigns by conducting a thorough competitive SEO analysis.
+Examine the content and research your competitors’ backlinks to stay informed about their postings to refine and elevate your own strategies.

 - Industry reports.
 Apart from learning more about what your competitors are up to, it’s also crucial to understand the latest industry trends, the overall economy, and everything that might affect both your business and your potential customers.